-In addition to this framework, early in 2023, Raising the Bar will share a use case for its framework to improve maternal and newborn health.
+NEW!
+Raising the Bar released a use case for its framework to improve maternal and newborn health.

 The Raising the Bar framework helps healthcare leaders meet their mission.
 Raising the Bar identifies foundational principles that serve as healthcare’s gravitational force to continuously center equity work.
 Essential roles healthcare must play revolve around these principles, each with corresponding concrete actions that can improve equity and excellence.